AlGoulas/bio2art/README.md

     path_to_connectome_folder=path_to_connectome_folder,
     data_name=data_name,
     neuron_density=neuron_density,
-    seed_neurons=None,
     intrinsic_conn=True,
     target_sparsity=0.1
     )
 ```
 This instantiation results in a recurrent neural network net_scaled that contains 560 neurons (56 regions of the original connectome x 10 neurons per region as we indicated).

 In all of the above examples net_orig is a ndarray that corresponds to the biological neural network that was used to construct the artificial neural network. region_neuron_ids is a list of lists.
 Each list in this list includes integers that are the indexes of the neurons contained within a region.
 For instance, region_neuron_ids[0] will return the indexes of the neurons in net_scaled that correspond to region 1 in the biological neural network net_orig.
-See section Utilities to see how the names of each egion can be imported.
+See section Utilities to see how the names of each region can be imported.

 Note that importnet contains also the function from_list.
 This function can be used to read a csv file that represents a connectome and output the connectome as ndarray.
 Not used in the current examples, but useful to read neural network data in a csv form.

 # Utilities

 Certain utility functions can be used to extract more information about the neural networks that are prepackaged.
 Let's see how these ultility functions are used.

 # Names of regions/nodes

 We can load the names of the regions of the biological neural networks.
 For instance, if we are working with the marmoset monkey neural network, we can load the names as follows:

 ```